squarefeet/ShaderParticleEngine/README.md

 Changelog
 =========

+**Version 0.7.6**
+* Renamed THREE.ParticleSystem to THREE.PointCloud
+* Fully tested on THREE r69.
+* Ensured references to `SPE.Emitter#particleCount` are correct in all example files.

 **Version 0.7.5**
 * `SPE.Emitter#alive`: Values between 0 and 1 now control the percentage of particles that are alive at a given moment.
 If you have an emitter with a `particleCount` of 1000 and you set alive to be 0.1, only 100 particles will be emitted (`1000 * 0.1 === 100`).